tetratelabs/wazero/site/content/languages/tinygo.md

 ### Binary size

-Those who aren't concerned about binary (`%.wasm` file) size should not interfere with TinyGo's defaults.
-However, the following flags are commonly used to reduce the binary size, sometimes to below 100KB.
+Those with size constraints can reduce the `%.wasm` binary size by changing `tinygo` flags.
+For example, a simple `cat` program can reduce from default of 260KB to 60KB using both flags below.

 * `-scheduler=none`: Reduces size, but fails at compile time on goroutines.
 * `--no-debug`: Strips DWARF, but retains the WebAssembly name section.